heliopsis/ezforms-bundle/README.md

 These handler types (interfaces and abstract classes are available) allow you to use eZPublish content as context when handling data (i.e. specify administrator email in a content field or indicate location URL somewhere).

-If your handler implements one of these interfaces, ChainHandler and DefaultFacade will inject location or content before handling data.
+If your handler implements one of these interfaces, ChainHandler, DefaultFacade and SingleHandlerProvider will inject location or content before handling data.

 For example if you need to use content related data in your handler class, you could modify your `EmailHandler` like this :